Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic Interactions

-The LO-result for the energy-spectrum is given by\\ $E_0=\left(-1/16g\right)+(\xi/4)(3\omega+(2/\omega))$ and the energy-shift is given by: $~h_0= E_0-\omega\xi$.
-Again, the LO-result for $E_0$ as given above, provides[82] accurate estimate of the energy-spectrum to within a few-percent of the `exact'-numerical result for arbitrary values of $g$ (when not too close to $g_c$) and $\xi$.
-Perturbation-corrections to the LO-result can be achieved by the application of MFPT as follows: The MFH is as defined earlier,which leads to the perturbation-Hamiltonian and the AH respectively given by,
+and the energy-shift is given by: $~h_0= E_0-\omega\xi$.
+Again, the LO-result for $E_0$ as given above, provides [82] accurate estimate of the energy-spectrum to within a few-percent of the `exact'-numerical result for arbitrary values of $ g $ and $\xi$.

+Further improvement in accuracy can be achieved by computing perturbation-corrections to the LO-result via MFPT as described below: The perturbation-Hamiltonian and the auxiliary Hamiltonian (AH) are respectively given by,

-Due to the presence of odd-powers of $x$ in the expression of $\bar{H}$ given above, it is appropriate to choose:$f(x)=x^j, j=0,1,2,3,..$ for the application of HVT to $\bar{H}$.
-This leads to the following recursion relation:
+Due to the presence of odd-powers of $x$ in the expression of $\bar{H}$ as given above, it is appropriate to choose:$f(x)=x^j, j=0,1,2,3,..$ for the application of HVT to $\bar{H}$.
+This leads to the following recursion relation [110,111]:

 where, $X(j)\equiv\langle\bar{\psi}|x^{j}|\bar{\psi}\rangle$,$~X(j,i)$ are defined by the relation: $X(j)=\sum\limits_{i=0}^{\infty}{\eta^i}X(j,i)$\\ and other quantities are given as follows:

 Application of FHT then relates $E_{p}$ to the $X(j,i)$ as follows: